Which Of The Following Statements Is Are Correct: Complete Guide

 Habit How to Implement Time Investment

-Bookmark a “Verification Hub” Create a single folder in your browser with links to trusted fact‑checking sites, open‑access journals, and data repositories.
-Consider this: when a claim pops up, you have a one‑click launchpad.
-2 min (setup)
+Bookmark a “Verification Hub” Create a single folder in your browser with links to trusted fact‑checking sites, open‑access journals, and data repositories. ” Jot a one‑sentence summary of the outcome each time you finish a check.
+Because of that, when a claim pops up, you have a one‑click launchpad.
+Consider this: 2 min (setup)

 Social‑Media “Pause Button” Enable the “Take a break” reminder on platforms that offer it, or simply set a phone timer that nudges you after 30 seconds of scrolling to consider whether you’ll share what you just read.